Making sure your child attends school every day

 Working with the school

-- get to know your child’s teacher and the school – it’s easier to talk to them if a problem arises
+- build a strong relationship with the school and teachers to improve communication – it’s easier to talk to them if a problem arises

 - get involved with the school - volunteer for parent help, go on school trips, help out on the PTA.
 It helps you to get to know the teacher and the school, and it shows your child that you prioritise their schooling

-- know your school’s process for letting them know about absences, and contact them as soon as you know your child is not going to be at school that day
+- learn your school’s process for letting them know about absences, and contact them as soon as you know your child is not going to be at school that day

 - talk to the teacher or principal if your child is reluctant to go to school, and work together to problem solve.